-Prerequisites: 10.2111, 10.2112, 10.111A, 10.1113, 10.1114.
+Prerequisites: 10.1113 and 10.1114, 10.111A or 10.2113.

 Optimal control of systems described by difference equations, continuous-time dynamic programming, calculus of variations, Pontryagin maximum principle, stochastic decision processes.
 Applications of control theory to resource allocation, control of production, investment, inventory, and advertising, and to models of the economy.